TCI Global Toolkit: AdvocacyAdvocacy at the Sub-National Level

 What Is It?

-The process of getting buy-in and support for family planning among leaders and decision makers in discrete areas within the country (including regions, provinces, districts and counties).
+Advocacy at the sub-national level is the process of getting buy-in and support for family planning and adolescent and youth sexual and reproductive health (AYSRH) among leaders and decision makers in discrete areas within the country (including regions, provinces, districts and counties).
 Such advocacy is especially important in countries with decentralized governments where decision-making power is spread throughout the system, rather than being concentrated at the national level.

 What Are the Benefits?

-- Provides current information on the economic and health benefits of family planning to elected officials at the local level
+- Provides current information on the economic and health benefits of family planning/AYSRH to elected officials at the local level

-- Helps local leaders make informed choices about population and family planning policies using data from their own community
+- Helps local leaders make informed choices about population and family planning/AYSRH policies using data from their own community

-- Helps local governments make commitments to prioritize resources for family planning at the regional, provincial, district and/or village levels
+- Helps local governments make commitments to prioritize resources for family planning/AYSRH at the regional, provincial, district and/or village levels

-- Ensures that governments follow through on family planning commitments at all levels of a country, reducing dependence on donors and national governments
+- Ensures that governments follow through on family planning/AYSRH commitments at all levels of a country, reducing dependence on donors and national governments

-- Builds a supportive environment for family planning by encouraging community ownership and by helping to scale-up effective programs in new areas
+- Builds a supportive environment for family planning/AYSRH by encouraging community ownership and by helping to scale-up effective programs in new areas

 Identify key stakeholders at the defined sub-national level